 This is a very compact tripod when folded too.
 It’s not just narrower and neater than rival tripods, it has a closed length of just 38.5cm.
 This is achieved without the usual travel tripod trick of extending the center column and folding the legs up around it.
 Instead, the Peak Design Travel Tripod has a low-profile head that protrudes very little and can be packed away where it is, with no fiddly folding required.

 The short length has been achieved with 5-section legs, which helps achieve a maximum height of 153cm with the center column extended or 131cm without.
 The carbon fiber version tested here has a weight of 1.27kg.
-There is a much cheaper aluminium version with all the same design features but a little less stiffness and vibration damping (Peak Design reckons the carbon fiber version is around 20% stiffer).
+There is a much cheaper aluminum Peak Design Travel Tripod version (opens in new tab) with all the same design features but a little less stiffness and vibration damping (Peak Design reckons the carbon fiber version is around 20% stiffer).

 Neither is cheap – the carbon fiber version especially – but Peak Design is offering a lifetime guarantee and has included some amazing design touches, like a detachable weight hook in the bottom of the center column that slides to reveal a smartphone clamp, and a clip-on holder for the hex keys used to attach the tripod plate to the camera and configure the head and center column.

 There’s also a bag which offers a very snug fit, loop attachments for a shoulder strap or backpack strap and an inner pocket containing a special tool for maintaining the cam locks on the legs, should they need it.